Ashif Shaikh: Jan Sahas

-Ashif Shaikh receiving the Stars Impact Award 2014 from Bill Clinton (42nd President of United States of America) and Amr Al-Dabbagh.
+Ashif Shaikh receiving the Stars Impact Award 2014 from Bill Clinton (42nd president of United States of America) and Amr Al-Dabbagh.

-Ashif soon realised that a regular and strategic approach would be required to empower marginalised and socially excluded communities.
+Ashif soon realised that a regular and strategic approach would be required to empower marginalised, socially excluded communities.
 As a result, Ashif along with his activist friends formed Jan Sahas in the year 2000 with a staff strength of 12 volunteers to promote and protect social transformation.
 Over the years, Jan Sahas has emerged as one of the leading organisations transformative change for the most excluded social groups in India.
 Today, almost two decades later, it has grown to a formidable team of over 600 staff and 4800 volunteers based out of 8000 villages and towns.
 Jan Sahas works intensively in 55 districts in India across Rajasthan, Bihar, Maharashtra, Chhattisgarh, Madhya Pradesh, Delhi-NCR and Uttar Pradesh.
 Through its network of collaborating organisations Jan Sahas has a presence in the states of Orissa, Tamil Nadu, Telangana, Pondicherry and Jharkhand.

 In 2012 Jan Sahas under Ashif’s leadership began intensive work on eliminating caste-based commercial exploitation of minor girls and has developed unique strategies to work within very closed patriarchal caste networks to enable girls to liberate themselves from this caste-based sexual slavery.
 Till March 2019, Jan Sahas has prevented 6800 young girls from entering the vicious system of caste-based commercial sexual exploitation.